LodestoneHQ/lodestone/README.md

 # Future Development
-Here's some of the feature's that we have targeted for future development:
+Here's some of the feature's that we have targeted for future development.
+Check the [Lodestone Project](https://github.com/AnalogJ/lodestone/projects/1) for in-progress development status.

 - **(In-Progress)** Thumbnail Generation
 - Additional file types